 A terrific cottage, and a great base whatever the time of year.

 Note: This property can be booked with refs 2964, 2965 and 951932, together they sleep 14.

-Two bedrooms: 1 x double, 1 x twin (2'6" size beds).
+Two bedrooms: 1 x double, 1 x 2'6" twin.
 Bathroom with bath, basin and WC.
-Ground floor shower room (shower cubicle, basin and WC).
+Ground floor shower room with shower, basin and WC.
 Kitchen.
-Living room with dining area.
+Sitting room with dining area.

 About the location